jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 In this paper, I model a dynamic market economy in which debt contracts are subject to renegotiation.
 I find that a firm with more cyclical cash flows can borrow more than a firm with less cyclical cash flows, consistent with empirical evidence.
 The reason is that a firm with cyclical cash flows puts its creditors in a relatively strong bargaining position when debt is renegotiated.
 In general equilibrium, this leads to a collateral premium for assets that generate cyclical cash flows---they are expensive because they allow firms to borrow against them, scaling up their investments via leverage.
 Endogenous variation in enforcement frictions generates business cycle fluctuations in both firm-level and aggregate quantities consistent with stylized facts, even in the absence of capital accumulation or technology shocks.

-#### [Intermediation Variety][IV]
-with [Giorgia Piacentino][giorgia] and [Anjan Thakor][anjan]

-We explain the endogenous emergence of a variety of lending intermediaries in a model based only on differences in their funding costs.
-Banks have a lower cost of capital than non-banks due to government safety nets.
-However, with only bank finance, entrepreneurs make inefficient project choices, forgoing innovative projects for traditional projects.
-Non-banks emerge to mitigate this inefficiency, using their high cost of capital as a commitment device not to fund traditional projects, thus inducing entrepreneurs to innovate efficiently.
-Despite earning high returns, non-banks never take over the entire market, but coexist with banks in general equilibrium.